New Zealand cricket team in South Africa in 1961–62: Fifth Test

-The pitch at St George's Oval for the firth Test favoured the batters.
+The pitch at St George's Oval for the fifth Test favoured the batters.

 The final Test match of the series was played at St George's Oval in Port Elizabeth, beginning on 16 February.
 Reid won the toss for the third match in a row and chose to bat on what Wisden described as a "batsman's wicket".
 (Note: A batsman's wicket is one on which the ball bounces consistently, making it easier for batsmen to score runs.
 They are sometimes called "flat wickets".)

 The New Zealanders scored 275 runs, with Paul Barton top-scoring with 109, scoring his only Test century in an innings Wisden described as "composed, correct and polished".
 In reply South Africa scored 190, with opening batsman McGlew, playing in his final Test, suffering from an injured shoulder and not batting until ninth in the batting order as a result.
 New Zealand were then bowled out for 228 runs in their second innings, leaving South Africa requiring 314 to win the match.

 The second South African innings was in trouble at 199 for the loss of eight wickets, until a ninth wicket stand of 60 runs brought them to within 60 runs of the target.
 They lost their final two wickets, the last falling with only 21 minutes of play remaining in the match. to leave New Zealand the winners by 40 runs, levelling the series at 2 wins apiece.
 Waite took two more dismissals to take his total for the Test matches to 26, at the time the most by a wicket-keeper in a five-match Test series.
 New Zealand's wicket-keeper Artie Dick took five dismissals during the match, leaving him with a total of 23 for the series, equalling the previous record.

 Other matches

 The New Zealanders played 22 other matches during the tour.
 Three of these were played in Australia, one on the outward leg of the journey and two on the return.
 In total, 16 matches of these matches were considered first-class, including all three matches played in Australia.
-An additional match was played after the team returned to New Zealand against a touring side.
+An additional match was played after the team returned to New Zealand against a touring team.